 It used to be that employers only had resumes, cover letters, and interviews to go by when making hiring decisions.
-That changed with the Internet and social networking.
+That changed with increased use of the Internet and social networking.
 Many employers check profiles on popular online sites before making interviewing and hiring decisions.
-And some content can leave employers wondering what type of employee you would be.
+And some posted material can leave employers wondering what type of employee you would be.
 This includes:

 - Discussions about alcohol or drug use